How to cook your order just right at home

-Stuffed Shrimp: Add some water/lemon mixture to the baking pan.
-Empty contents of shipping containers onto baking pan and bake at 450F for approximately 15 to 20 minutes in a preheated oven.
+Add a water and lemon mixture to the baking pan.
+Empty contents of the shipping containers into the baking pan and bake at 450F for approximately 15 to 20 minutes.

 Meat Cooking Guidelines:

-- Range Top: Place soup in saucepan and heat on top of the range at medium heat, stirring until soup comes to a boil.
+Range Top: Place soup in saucepan and heat at medium heat, stirring until soup comes to a boil.